Polyvinyl Alcohol Market Size and Share

 • 4.2 Market Drivers

-• 4.2.1 Growing Demand From the Food Packaging Industry
+• 4.2.1 Growing Demand from Food-Packaging Industry

 • 4.3 Market Restraints

-• 4.3.2 Availability of Suitable Alternatives
+• 4.3.2 Availability of Bio-Based and Petro-Based Substitutes (PLA, EVOH)

 • 4.3.3 Limited Recycling Infrastructure for PVA Films in Emerging Economies